-The Contractor shall provide a Performance Bond or Bond Substitute in an amount equal to 100% of the total capitation payment (excluding premium tax), including acute care only members, due to the Contractor in the first month of the Contract year.
+The Contractor shall provide a Performance Bond or Bond Substitute in an amount equal to 110% of the total capitation payment (excluding premium tax), including acute care only members, due to the Contractor in the first month of the Contract year.
 The Contractor shall provide the Performance Bond or Bond Substitute no later than 30 days following notification by AHCCCS of the amount.
 It is the Contractor's responsibility to self-monitor the required Performance Bond or Bond Substitute amount and notify AHCCCS of the need to increase the amount when necessary, and whether a rider to the existing Performance Bond will be used to increase the amount.
 If a new Performance Bond will be used to increase the amount, AHCCCS shall approve the new Performance Bond prior to execution.
-When the amount of the Performance Bond or Bond Substitute falls below 90% of the monthly capitation amount (excluding premium tax), the amount of the Performance Bond or Bond Substitute shall be increased to at least 100% of the monthly capitation amount (excluding premium tax).
+When the amount of the Performance Bond or Bond Substitute falls below 100% of the monthly capitation amount (excluding premium tax), the amount of the Performance Bond or Bond Substitute shall be increased to at least 110% of the monthly capitation amount (excluding premium tax).
+The Contractor shall increase the amount of the Performance Bond or Bond Substitute within 30 days of identification of falling below 90% of the monthly capitation amount.
 If AHCCCS notifies the Contractor of a needed change in Performance Bond or Bond Substitute amount, the Contractor shall do so no later than 30 days following notification by AHCCCS.

-The Contractor may not change the amount, duration, scope, or type of the Performance Bond or Bond Substitute without prior written approval from AHCCCS DBF, Health Care Finance.
+The Contractor may not change the amount, duration, scope or type of the Performance Bond or Bond Substitute without prior written approval from AHCCCS/DBF, Health Care Finance.
 Refer to ACOM Policy 305.